jrieke/streamlit-theme-generator/README.md

 **Generate beautiful color themes for Streamlit, powered by [colormind.io](http://colormind.io/bootstrap/).**

-[Theming in Streamlit](https://blog.streamlit.io/introducing-theming/) is awesome but it's often hard to pick colors that match.
-This app generates beautiful color palettes through [colormind.io](http://colormind.io/bootstrap/) and applies them live to its Streamlit theme.
+[Theming in Streamlit](https://blog.streamlit.io/introducing-theming/) is awesome but it's hard to find colors that match.
+This app generates beautiful color palettes through [colormind.io](http://colormind.io/bootstrap/) and applies them live to its own Streamlit theme.
 Just generate themes until you find one you like and copy it to your own Streamlit app!

 <br>